Transformed and eager to serve

 "It's important to focus on walking with your neighbors instead of trying to fix problems," she says.
 "We have to stop talking ourselves and learn to listen."

 Linda carefully integrates Chippewa-Cree traditions into worship at Our Saviour, using sacred elements like sage, sweet grass and cedar.
 Recently, she lit a sage bundle, which signifies purification, and wafted the incense gently over the communion table.

 "It is a way to incorporate Lutheran Christian traditions, while also honoring others, which have been at the heart of how they have worshiped for hundreds and thousands of years," Webster said.

 Linda is grateful for the partnerships in the ELCA that continue to make the ministry of Our Saviour possible, including an ELCA grant and the ongoing support of the ELCA Montana Synod.

 "Jessica Crist, our bishop in Montana, first learned about Our Saviour as a little girl through her congregation in Pennsylvania," marvels Linda.

 "I'm amazed at the connections people from all over this church have with this tiny congregation near the Bear Paw Mountains."

 The compound of Our Saviour is an arresting blend of old and new buildings, including the original log cabin chapel.

 Outside the new church building stands a wooden figure of Jesus as an American Indian, sculpted in 1999 by a local resident in member of his son and "dedicated to the Glory of the Creator God."

-“We forget that many of the things we have incorporated into our worship as Northern Europeans are really Northern European customs,” observes Pastor Webster.
-“When Christ comes into another culture, Christ becomes your own.”
+"We forget that many of the things we have incorporated into our worship as Northern Europeans are really Northern European customs," observes Linda.
+"When Jesus comes into another culture, Jesus becomes your own."